chrismainey/Regression_Modelling_NHSR/README.md

 Please submit your content to this repository using a pull request.
-If you are not familliar with Git and GitHub, please contact the conference organisaing commitee for help, or follow these steps:
+If you are not familliar with Git and GitHub, please contact the conference organising commitee for help, or follow these steps:

 1. Download Git for you system: <https://git-scm.com/downloads>
 2. Get familiar with how to use Git.
 Jenny Bryan’s ‘Happy Git with R’